 Shopping for pet food isn't simply about reaching for the nearest item on the shelf.

 Grocery-store quality cod probably isn’t the first thing that comes to mind when you think of pet food.
 But with trends like pet health and wellness closely mirroring those of their owners, consumers are keeping a closer eye on the foods they're putting into their furry family members' bowls.
 That's not entirely surprising, considering Americans spent a record-breaking $103.6 billion dollars, including $42 billion on food and treats, in 2020, according to the American Pet Products Association.

-Knowing what your pet is eating and where it's coming from can also give you peace of mind when navigating the pet food aisle—and understanding the meaning behind certain packaging labels can be a big help.
-One particular label is showing up on more pet foods, and it's the Marine Stewardship Council (MSC) seal, which means the ingredients are certifiably sourced from a fishery committed to sustainability.
-A handful of pet food companies carry this MSC seal, and now Beyond, a new line from Purina, joins the list.
-Several of the protein sources in Beyond's recipes like Alaskan cod, Pacific tuna, and Pacific Northwest hake ($27.90 for a 7-pound bag on Amazon) come from MSC-certified fisheries.
+Knowing what your pet is eating and where it's coming from can also give you peace of mind when navigating the pet food aisle, and understanding the meaning behind certain packaging labels can be a big help.
+One particular label is showing up on more pet foods, and it's the Marine Stewardship Council (MSC) label, which means the ingredients are certifiably sourced from a fishery committed to sustainability.
+A handful of pet food companies carry this MSC label, including Gather Wild Ocean Line-Caught Cod Dry Dog Food ($80, Chewy), Halo Holistic Wild Salmon and Whitefish Recipe Adult Dry Dog Food ($18, Target), and Purina Beyond Alaskan Cod, Salmon & Sweet Potato Grain-Free Canned Dog Food ($20, Chewy).